FAQs

 Exercise caution when operating or storing batteries at low temperatures because of the possibility of electrolyte freezing.
 Although the specific gravity of a fully charged battery may present no freezing problem, the discharged specific gravity may.
 See product manual for more information.

 C&D has a web based battery sizing application.
-You can access the program here.
-Click on REQUEST and the program will take you through the application process.
+Access the C&D Solution Portal.
+Click on Register for an Account and the program will take you through the application process.
 Once your request is approved, you will receive your user name and password.
 You user name is your email address.
 Please enter your email address carefully; it will be used to notify you.

 The first 3 letters represent the intended use of the battery.